+This document uses the standard notation [a,b] for "the interval between numbers a and b", with various detailed meanings depending on the underlying theory.
 The "classical" interval arithmetic (IA) of R.A.
-Moore [4] uses only bounded, closed, nonempty real intervals, so for instance division by an interval containing 0 is not defined in it.
+Moore [4] uses only bounded, closed, nonempty intervals in the real numbers \mathbb{R} -that is, $[a,b] = \{x \in \mathbb{R} \mid a \leq x \leq b\}$ where $a,b \in \mathbb{R}$ with $a \leq b$.
+So, for instance, division by an interval containing 0 is not defined in it.
 It was agreed early on that this standard should strictly extend classical IA in virtue of allowing an interval to be unbounded or empty.

-Bevond this, various extensions of classical IA were considered.
+Beyond this, various extensions of classical IA were considered.
 One choice that distinguishes between theories is: Are arithmetic operations purely algebraic, or do they involve topology?
-An example of the latter is containment set (cset) theory [7], which extends functions over the reals to functions over the extended reals, e.g. $\sin(+\infty)$ is the set of all possible limits of $\sin x$ as $x \to +\infty$ , which is [-1, 1].
+An example of the latter is containment set (cset) theory [7], which extends functions over the reals to functions over the extended reals, e.g. $\sin(+\infty)$ is the set of all possible limits of $\sin x$ as $x \to +\infty$, which is [-1,1].
 The complications of this were deemed to outweigh the advantages, and it was agreed that operations should be purely algebraic.

 Another choice is: Is an interval a set-a subset of the number line-or is it something different?
-The most widely used forms of IA are set-based and take an interval to be a set of real numbers.
+The most widely used forms of IA are set-based and define an interval to be a set of real numbers.
 They have established software to find validated solutions of linear and nonlinear algebraic equations, optimization problems, differential equations, etc.

 However Kaucher IA and the nearly equivalent modal IA have significant applications.
-In the former an interval is formally a pair (a, b) of real numbers, which for $a \leq b$ is "proper" and identified with the normal interval $[a, b] = \{x \in \mathbb{R} \mid a \leq x \leq b\}$ , and for a > b is "improper".
-In the latter, an interval is a pair (X, Q) where X is a normal interval and Q is a quantifier, either $\exists$ or $\forall$ .
+In the former an interval is formally a pair (a,b) of real numbers, which for $a \leq b$ is "proper" and identified with the normal interval $\{x \in \mathbb{R} \mid a \leq x \leq b\}$, and for a > b is "improper".
+In the latter, an interval is a pair (X,Q) where X is a normal interval and Q is a quantifier, either \exists or \forall .
 At the time of writing it finds commercial use in the graphics rendering industry.
 Both forms are referred to as Kaucher IA henceforth.

-In view of their significance it was decided to support both forms.
+In view of their significance it was decided to support both set-based and Kaucher IA.
 Because of their different mathematical bases this led to the concept of flavors (see Clause 5).
 A flavor is a version of IA that extends classical IA in a precisely defined sense, such that when only classical intervals and restricted operations are used (avoiding, e.g., division by an interval containing zero), all flavors produce the same results, at the mathematical level and also-up to roundoff-in finite precision.